SHAPE

 • A system-wide multispecialty community of educators to share best practices in medical education

-The SHAPE steering committee and Corewell Health Office of Medical Education would like to thank the philanthropy of the Corewell Health Foundation for their generous support of this initiative.
+The SHAPE steering committee and Corewell Health in West Michigan Office of Medical Education would like to thank the philanthropy of the Corewell Health Foundation West Michigan for their generous support of this initiative.

 Visit the Academies Collaborative for more information.

-New members are always welcome.
-If you are interested in joining SHAPE, please complete our online application or if would like more information, email SHAPEmeded@corewellhealth.org.
+New members are always welcome!.
+If you are interested in joining SHAPE and are part of the Health Care Education field at Corewell Health in West Michigan, please complete our online application or you would like more information, email SHAPEmeded@corewellhealth.org.

 • Recognition for your dedication to medical education and teaching